For businesses to grow in today's climate, marketers must think about their content and strategies on a global scale.

 Customers are beginning to be made aware of your company and the products you offer.
 At this stage, your content is focused on creating brand awareness, with social media ads or introductions to your product offerings.
 Ensure content like product descriptions are translated properly and include the context of your new market.
+For a more efficient content localization process with reduced manual input and editing, consider incorporating a video translator.
 Many cultures find video content from brands to be appealing, so think about localizing video content with not only subtitles but also local imagery or showcasing products they would know.

 Customers have been doing their research and want to know more about your brand and your products.
 For your native-language content, you likely have a knowledge base with articles or FAQs sharing more about your product offerings or presenting thought leadership.
 While much of the content in FAQs is repetitive and can be assisted mainly by machine translation, human translators can provide context for your written content.
 The human touch for localizing high-traffic blog posts can better educate customers in-language.

 When your customer is ready to make their purchases, they should be given a seamless process that makes it easy to buy in-language.
 The seemingly small factors like using the payment platform that is most popular in that country can make a major difference in a customer completing a transaction.

 Once your customer completes their purchase, you want to keep them engaged so they return and buy more at a later date.
 Content such as a thank you email or follow-up emails with content about new products should be localized in their language.
 Customer support is also a critical component of retaining customers, and both the self-service content of a knowledge base and interactions with customer support staff should reflect the needs of individual cultures.